Black Jack's Girls - 1982

 The office housing the switchboard was saved, although the barracks that accommodated the women were not.
 Fortunately, there were no casualties; militarily, it was even more significant that there had been no break in the communications network.

-However, far more demanding and wearing for the women than the occasional crisis was the day-to-day pressure of the work.
+However, the day-to-day pressure of the work was far more demanding and wearing for the women than the occasional crisis.
 Their duties required considerable dexterity since the lines had to be switched manually.
 The job also demanded constant and long-term concentration and ingenuity when often-used lines were obliterated by shelling.

-What is more, there were not enough women to handle the switchboard 24 hours a day, seven days a week.
+Furthermore, there were not enough women to handle the switchboard 24 hours a day, seven days a week.
 During the period immediately preceding a battle, the women were not allowed time off, and they frequently worked for more than 20 hours straight.

 One report of the time gave details:

 On 12 November 1918, the day following the signing of the Armistice, Brig.
 Gen. E. Russel, the chief signal officer of the American Expeditionary Forces, had nothing but compliments to pay.
-When he addressed the women, he told them: By your ability, efficiency, devotion to duty and the irreproachable and businesslike conduct of your affairs, personal and official, you have not only justified the action taken in assembling you but have set a standard of excellence which has been responsible for the success of our system of local and long-distance telephone communication.
+When he addressed the women, he told them: By your ability, efficiency, devotion to duty, and the irreproachable and businesslike conduct of your affairs, personal and official, you have not only justified the action taken in assembling you but have set a standard of excellence which has been responsible for the success of our system of local and long-distance telephone communication.

 The vital role the women had played was acknowledged and appreciated; they were "women who accepted hazard without reservation to serve their country."
-Indeed, in recognition of their "meritorious service," 15 of them received a citation from Gen. Pershing.
+Indeed, in recognition of their "meritorious service," 15 received a citation from Gen. Pershing.

 For exceptionally meritorious and distinguished services ...
-By untiring devotion to her exacting duties under trying conditions, she did much to assure the success of the telephone service during the operations of the 1st Army against the Saint-Mihiel salient and to the north of Verdun.
+By untiring devotion to her exacting duties under trying conditions, she did much to ensure the success of the telephone service during the operations of the 1st Army against the Saint-Mihiel salient and to the north of Verdun.

 Gen. Pershing demonstrated his appreciation by holding a reception for the women.
 According to one guest, it threatened to be a dull party until the general said: "Let's take up the rug and have a little music."